aruanurag/publicclouds/_posts/2021-04-03-AWS-Architect-Associate.md

 * Load balancing across multiple instances (ELB)
 * Auto scaling horizontally by increasing the number of instances (ASG)

+### AMI
+- Amazon Machine Image
+- Can be customized with custom software as needed.
+- Custom/Private AMI needs to be managed by us.

 ### User Data

 * Use custom scripts to bootstrap your EC2 instances.